|Understanding Care and Application|

 |Get a full list of applications here|

 Plan Ahead.
 Choose a sunny, warm day if possible.
 Remember that curing requires a minimum temperature of 55° F. Warmer temperatures can be better, but extremely hot days might cause the Liquid EPDM to cure too quickly for you.
 You can expect to get about 44 square feet per gallon on smooth surfaces, but plan for a lower spreading rate if the surface isn’t smooth.
 Make sure you plan for prep time, including cleaning.
 It will take about 18 hours until the area is dry enough to touch, but it’s still curing.
 If an unexpected downpour happens, don’t panic.
 The surface is still waterproof, but spotting can occur, which is an unpleasant aesthetic effect.
 Most people can expect a complete cure in about 9 days, but this can vary depending on outdoor temperatures.
 In cold regions, it can take several weeks for a cure to take place.
+For any separation in the joints we suggest filling them with the Rutex caulk found on or order form.
+This Caulk has been field tested and is compatible with the liquid epdm and will not void its warranty.
+It is free of any solvents or isocyanates and is 100% volume solids.
+More information can be found HERE (RUBEX CAULK)

 Prepare Your Surface.
 Repaid any areas that are in need and check for corrosion, flaking, and peeling.
 Remember that asphalt doesn’t work well with Liquid EPDM and neither does silicone or oil.
 Reinforce gaps, tears and holes that are larger than 1/16”.
 You can fill holes with a non-silicone caulk.
 A pressure washer is the best way to cleanse the surface after you’ve made all necessary repairs.
 However, a simple soap and water solution will also work.
 Make sure you take care of any algae, fungus or mold properly.
 These live problems can be tricky to remove, so don’t skimp on your efforts.
 Ensure that the roof is completely dry before applying Liquid EPDM.
 If you get Liquid EPDM on yourself or your tools, it’s simple to wipe off with water and soap.